-(b) The owner or operator of the FSE shall cause the grease interceptor or trap to be cleaned as hereinafter required when FOG and solids reach 25 percent of the design liquid level of the grease interceptor or trap, or sooner if necessary to prevent carry over of FOG from the grease interceptor or trap into the city sanitary sewer system.
+- (b) The owner or operator of the FSE shall cause the grease interceptor or trap to be cleaned as hereinafter required when FOG and solids reach 25 percent% of the design liquid level of the grease interceptor or trap, or sooner if necessary to prevent carry over of FOG from the grease interceptor or trap into the city sanitary sewer system.
 Interceptors and traps shall be cleaned at three (3) month intervals or less.
-A longer cleaning interval must be approved by the WRA director.
-The owner or operator of an FSE shall employ a waste hauler licensed by the WRA pursuant to division 6 of article III of this chapter to clean the grease interceptor or trap, provided that the waste hauler personnel performing the cleaning has a

-- current grease hauler certification from the WRA indicating satisfactory completion of the course of training offered by the WRA on the cleaning of grease interceptors and traps. - (c) Any person who cleans a grease interceptor or trap shall do so in accordance with the following procedures and requirements.
+A longer cleaning interval must be approved by the WRA Directordirector.
+If the owner or operator of the FSE, or an employee of the owner or operator, has a current grease hauler certification from the WRA indicating satisfactory completion of the course of training offered by the WRA on the cleaning of grease interceptors and traps, such person or persons may clean the grease trap in the facility included in such grease hauler's certification Failure to adequately clean the grease trap, properly dispose of all grease trap waste, or maintain clean out records and measurements may result in revocation of a grease hauler certification pursuant to Sec.
+118-463.
+Alternatively, tThe owner or operator of an FSE may shall employ a waste hauler licensed by the WRA pursuant to division 6 of article III of this chapter to clean the grease interceptor or trap, provided that the waste hauler personnel performing the cleaning has a current grease hauler certification from the WRA indicating satisfactory completion of the course of training offered by the WRA on the cleaning of grease interceptors and traps. - (c) Any person who cleans a grease interceptor or trap shall do so in accordance with the following procedures and requirements.
 The person cleaning the grease interceptor or trap shall: - (1) Completely empty and remove the contents (liquids and sludge) of all vaults of the grease interceptor or trap, and remove the grease mat and scrapings from the interior walls.
-As part of each cleaning of a grease interceptor or trap the licensed waste hauler employed by the FSE owner or operator shall perform the following maintenance activities:

-(2) Not deposit waste and wastewater removed from a grease interceptor/trap back into the grease interceptor/trap from which the waste or wastewater was removed, or into any other grease interceptor/trap or drainage fixture connected to the sanitary sewer, for the purpose of reducing the volume of waste and wastewater to be disposed of.
+As part of each cleaning of a grease interceptor or trap, the owner or operator of the FSE, or the licensed waste hauler employed by the FSE owner or operator, shall perform the following maintenance activities: - (2) Not deposit waste and wastewater removed from a grease interceptor/trap back into the grease interceptor/trap from which the waste or wastewater was removed, or into any other grease interceptor/trap or drainage fixture connected to the sanitary sewer, for the purpose of reducing the volume of waste and wastewater to be disposed of.